Supporting the philanthropic sector to deliver transformational change through partnership

 How the programme is funded

-Individual programmes are funded by the supported organisation, typically also including a contribution to draw out and share learning more widely.
-The knowledge exchange and peer learning strand of the programme is supported by TPI itself, although we are always grateful for additional support.
-Sector practice development is funded by organisations with specific interests in the topics or keen to support the philanthropic sector to break new ground
+Individual programmes are funded by the relevant foundation, typically also including funding to draw out and share learning more widely.
+The knowledge exchange and peer learning strand of the programme is supported by TPI itself, with foundations hosting and supporting specific peer-to-peer events.
+Sector practice development is funded by organisations with specific interests in the topics or keen to support the philanthropic sector to break new ground.

 As the programme develops, TPI continues to partner with foundations and philanthropy supporting organisations and entities.